magicwenli/mini_internet_project/platform/README.md

 #### Instructor access using docker

 If you are the instructor and have access to the server hosting the mini-Internet, you can directly access the containers using the various docker commands.
-First, type `sudo docker ps` to get a list of all the containers running.
+First, type `sudo isula ps` to get a list of all the containers running.
 The names of the hosts, switches and routers always follow the same convention.
 For instance, to access a shell of the LOND router in AS1, just use the following command:

-`sudo docker exec -it 1_LONDrouter bash`
+`sudo isula exec -it 1_LONDrouter bash`

 If you are in the router container, run `vtysh` to access the CLI of that router.
 The following example shows
 you how to access the switch EPFL in the L2 network UNIV of AS3:

-`sudo docker exec -it 3_L2_UNIV_EPFL bash`
+`sudo isula exec -it 3_L2_UNIV_EPFL bash`

 Hosts and switches do not have a CLI, so once you are in the container, you can start configuring them.